 import matplotlib as mpl, and

 import matplotlib.pyplot as pltnaming conventions should be used wherever relevant.

-from packagename import *should never be used (expect in
+from packagename import *should never be used (except in

 Classes should either use direct variable access, or Python’s property mechanism for setting object instance variables.